“And He sent them out to proclaim the Kingdom of God and to perform healing.” – Luke 9:2

 Wandering Bishops (Episcopi Vagantes)

+Through Bishop Ioannes (David Griffin), the work of Alpha Ωmega is supported by nearly all extant lines of Apostolic Succession.
 Jesus Christ consecrated perhaps seventeen of his closest inner circle of disciples as Apostles (later Greek Apostoloi).
 The term meant, “those who are sent forth.”
 Apostolic records show that from earliest times Christian churches were understood to be under the divine authority of the Apostles and their chosen successors.

 The Bishop (Επισκοπος, episkopos) stood in place of the founding Apostle.
 By the laying on of hands he was heir to the fullness of apostolic authority, and was free to delegate special functions (healing, teaching, forgiveness of sins) to specific ministers under his jurisdiction.
 The term “Episcopi Vagantes” was applied to independent Successors of the Apostles and their chosen Successors who traveled as missionaries far and wide to teach the Gospel.
 The term Vagantes meant “traveling” or “wandering.”
 The Greek term Episcopos meant “Shepherd” or “Overseer.”

 From earliest times valid lines of Apostolic Succession were maintained outside of the Roman jurisdiction, and to this day many churches have retained their unique traditions and theological independence.
 It is largely through their lines of succession that contemporary Wandering Bishops have arisen–still anathematized as heretics, but respected as possessing valid Apostolic orders.